-From a liquidity perspective, as at the date of this MD&A, March 3, 2021, Granite has total liquidity of approximately \$1.1 billion, including its fully undrawn operating facility which is sufficient to meet its current committed acquisitions. development and construction projects.
-Subsequent to year end, Granite redeemed in full the outstanding \$250.0 million aggregate principal amount of the 2021 Debentures, therefore Granite's nearest debt maturity of \$400.0 million does not occur until 2023 and Granite's investment property portfolio of approximately \$5.9 billion remains fully unencumbered.
+From a liquidity perspective, as at the date of this MD&A, March 9, 2022, Granite has total liquidity of approximately \$1.3 billion, including its fully undrawn operating facility which is sufficient to meet its current commitments, development and construction projects.
+In early 2021, Granite amended its existing unsecured revolving credit facility agreement to extend the maturity date for a new five-year term to March 31, 2026 and increased the facility's limit from \$0.5 billion to \$1.0 billion.
+Granite's nearest debt maturity of \$400.0 million does not occur until November 2023, and of Granite's investment property portfolio of approximately \$8.0 billion, 99.6% remains unencumbered.
 Granite believes it is well-positioned to weather any short-term negative impacts on its business; however, Granite will continue to evaluate and monitor its liquidity as the situation prolongs.

-From a leasing perspective, as at the date of this MD&A, March 3, 2021, Granite has renewed 81% of its 2021 lease maturities and has 0.4 million square feet outstanding representing less than 1% of its total portfolio.
-Granite does not believe that the impact of COVID-19 will materially affect overall leasing activity for 2021, including its impact on market rents, tenant demand for space, tenant allowances or incentives and lease terms.
+From a leasing perspective, as at the date of this MD&A, March 9, 2022, Granite has renewed 68% of its 2022 lease maturities and has 2.6 million square feet outstanding representing 4.7% of the total portfolio.
+Granite does not believe that the impacts of COVID-19 will materially affect overall leasing activity for 2022 and beyond, including its impact on market rents, tenant demand for space, tenant allowances or incentives and lease terms.